-I spent a weekend in Charleston in February 2017 and loved this little Southern city and had the best time eating our way through it.
-While we were only in Charleston for 48 hours, we felt like we hit all the hot spots and even spent time at a gorgeous plantation that is a Charleston must-visit.
+I spent a weekend in Charleston with a friend and loved this little Southern city and had the best time eating our way through it.
+While it was only a little over 36 hours in Charleston, we felt like we hit all the hot spots and even spent time at a gorgeous plantation that is a Charleston must-visit.
 You could also hit a lot of spots at a slower pace with three days in Charleston.
-Read on for the best places to eat at and the top tourist spots to hit during a weekend in Charleston, South Carolina.
+Read on for the best places to eat at and the top tourist spots to hit during 36 hours in Charleston, South Carolina.

-Disclosure: This “Weekend in Charleston, South Carolina” guide may contain affiliate links.
+Disclosure: This 36 hours in Charleston guide may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.

 - HOW TO GET TO CHARLESTON SC: We flew JetBlue to Charleston from NYC and it was super easy.
-All major airlines fly to Charleston so it should be fairly straightforward (and cheap!) to get direct flights to Charleston.
+All major airlines fly to Charleston within the US Iso it should be fairly straightforward (and cheap!) to get direct flights to Charleston.
 The flight is around 2 hours from NYC.
 You can take a quick Uber from the airport to the downtown area for only around $20 USD!

-King Street is downtown Charleston’s main shopping street.
-It is a must-visit on your Charleston weekend itinerary and I definitely recommend walking up and down a couple of times.
+Charleston’s King Street is downtown Charleston’s main shopping street.
+It is a must-visit on your Charleston weekend itinerary and I definitely recommend walking up and down one or two times.
 There are so many cute, trendy boutiques for shopping as well as your usual big shopping chains.
 The street is always busy and very touristy.
-Lots of the main restaurants (below) are also on King Street, but we liked it more for the boutiques 🙂
+Lots of the main restaurants (below) are also on King Street, but we liked it more for the boutique stores 🙂

 City Market is Charleston’s main, most popular market and is over 200 years old.
-You can find anything from food, drinks, and little southern gifts here…pretty much anything you can think of.
-It is always bustling and fun to walk through a few times during the day.
+You can find anything from food, drinks, and little southern gifts here.
+It is always bustling and fun to walk through at anytime during the day.
 There are over 100 authentic vendors here, and I suggest getting dried Okra chips (which you can only get in Charleston).
 City Market is a must-do on any Charleston itinerary.

-Another top thing to do in Charleston, horse carriage rides are very popular in the downtown area.
+Another one of the best things to do in Charleston is horse carriage rides are very popular in the downtown area.
 Palmetto Carriage Rides is one of the main companies, but any of them are fine.
-They take you around downtown and it is a fun experience and a great tourist activity for spending a weekend in Charleston.
+They take you around downtown and it is a fun experience and a great tourist activity for spending a short time in Charleston.

 Charleston Battery is the tip of the peninsula of the city and is a nice walk around the water with pretty views over-looking the city harbor.
 Around here you can also see a row of historical cannons they used to use back during the war.
 If you keep walking along the water you will hit Waterfront Park which is just a gorgeous area to walk around in the city.
 I suggest walking through the residential little streets to get here from King Street; the quaint, gorgeous, colorful townhouses are amazing to see.

 Pretty self-explanatory, this is the street that is made up of a stretch of colorful townhouses that you see in all the tourist magazines and websites about Charleston.
 It is so pretty and colorful and so nice to walk around here.
 This is a must-visit when spending a weekend in Charleston.
 There will always be tourists in front of the houses taking pictures.

 - Callie’s Hot Little Biscuit: a must-visit (see picture at right).
 This HAS to be on your Charleston itinerary.
 This tiny tiny shop always has a line out the door (it’s on King Street) and for good reason; their biscuits are AMAZING and do not disappoint.

 - Husk: Most famous restaurant in Charleston and their brunch is no different.
 Won one of the top brunch spots in America in 2017.